viniciusgerevini/clyde-js/lsp/README.md

 # Clyde Language Server

 > [!WARNING]
-> This is a work in progress
+> This is a fairly new implementation.
+Please report any bugs or improvement suggestions as an issue in this repository.

-This is a language server for Clyde Dialogue Language.
+This is a language server implementation for [Clyde Dialogue Language](https://thisisvini.com/clyde).

 ## Features